geseib/vpcintro/website/content/Lab2-TransitGateway/70-DeployTGW/73-Associate to Route table.md

 1. Create the **Association** by selecting the **VPC64** Attachment from the dropdown list.
     - Click the **Create association** button.
+    - _if the **VPC64** attachment is not there, it may still be creating.
+Give it another minute or so_.

     ![Association Created](/images/tgw-assoc-vpc64-created.png)
 1. Click the **Close** button once the TGW has been created.